CodingSagnik/HashChat/README.md

 1. When you send your first message (or periodically), MetaMask may ask for permission to **encrypt/decrypt messages**.
 This uses your public key for secure end-to-end communication.
 2.  **Approve** the signature or encryption request.
 This does *not* send a transaction but allows the app to use your keys securely for messaging.
 3. Messages are encrypted using public key cryptography, ensuring only you and the recipient can read them. 🔐

 ---

-## 📝 Important Notes

-*   **Keep Test ETH:** Always maintain a small balance of Holesky ETH in your wallet to cover gas fees for sending messages and other interactions.
-*   **Blockchain Transactions:** Every message sent is recorded as a transaction on the Holesky blockchain.
-*   **Transaction Confirmation:** Wait for a transaction to be confirmed on the blockchain before sending the next message, especially during high network congestion.
-*   **Security:**
-    *   **NEVER** share your MetaMask private keys or seed phrase.
-    *   Always double-check you are on the correct website URL (`https://mechhashchat.netlify.app/`) to prevent phishing attacks. 🔍

----